zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 We can conclude that we can use Phobert as a tokenizer and transform it to train the review data.
 Unlike the previous monolinguals and multilingual approaches, Phobert is superior in attaining new state-of-the-art performances on four downstream Vietnamese NLP tasks of Dependency parsing, Named-entity recognition, Part-of-speech tagging, and Natural language inference.

-For this reason, it is the best algorithm to predict the reviews classification tasks because of its superiority compared to other algorithms.
-While the data imbalance was an issue due to moderate, we overcame it by over-sampling the minority.
-The outcome was optimal based on the elements of the task and no data preprocessing.
-The PhoBERT model requires parameter tuning, and from the results, we were able to increase batch_size to 24 and  dropout to 0.4 to be the best to handle overfitting.

 <strong>  </strong><br/>